kitstokes/digiproc/processing.md

 9. Click **OK**.
 Wait for Photoshop to complete the action.
 10. Check that the files saved to the correct folder.

+## Documents

+This section of the Processing Guide explains:

+- How to convert JPEG scans into PDFs using Adobe Acrobat.
+- How to combine multiple PDFs into one document.

+#### Convert JPEG scans to PDFs using Adobe Acrobat:

+1. Open the **lowres jpeg** folder for your scanning project.
+2. Select the item(s) you would like to convert.
+3. Right-click the selected item(s).
+From the context menu choose one of the following:
+        - **Convert to Adobe PDF** if converting only one file.
+        - **Combine supported files in Acrobat if converting files that need to be combined into one (like a multi-page letter or document).

+        *

+4. After you choose an option, a new window will open.
+Click **Combine** in this window.
+5. Wait for Acrobat to open your files.
+6. Find **Tools** in the top-right corner of the screen.
+Select **Recognize Text** and then **In this file**.

+*

+7. Wait for Acrobat to complete the command.
+If working with a multi-page document, you will know it's finished when it ends back at the first page.
+8. Save the document as a PDF following the naming rules established in the [File Naming] section.

+## Other Processes